 A \emph{subbase} of a topology is any family of open sets that generates the family.
 A \emph{base} of a topology is a family of open sets such that every open set can be written as a union of basic open sets.
 We write $cl (A)$ for the closure of a subset $A$ of a topological space.
 We will often use the fact that $cl (A)$ intersects an open set $U$ if and only if $A$ intersects $U$.

-Noetherian spaces have many equivalent characterizations.
-Those are also the spaces in which every ascending sequence ${(U_n)}_{n \in \nat}$ of open subsets is stationary, namely, there is a rank $n_0$ such that $U_n = U_{n_0}$ for every $n \geq n_0$; or also the spaces in which every descending sequence ${(C_n)}_{n \in \nat}$ of closed subsets is stationary.
-The first of those characterizations shows that Noetherianness is a property that depends only on the lattice of open subsets of the space, not on its points: a Noetherian space is a topological space whose lattice of open sets has the \emph{ascending chain condition}, namely: every ascending sequence of elements is stationary.
-In general, we say that a quasi-ordering has the ascending chain condition if and only if it has no strictly ascending infinite sequence $x_0 < x_1 < \cdots < x_n < \cdots$, where $x < y$ means $x \leq y$ and $y \not\leq x$.
+Noetherian spaces have many equivalent characterizations (compare with the equivalent characterizations (i)--(vi) of wqos mentioned earlier).
+Those are also the spaces in which every ascending sequence ${(U_n)}_{n \in \nat}$ of open subsets is stationary; or also the spaces in which every descending sequence ${(C_n)}_{n \in \nat}$ of closed subsets is stationary.
+The first of those characterizations shows that Noetherianness is a property that depends only on the lattice of open subsets of the space, not on its point.

 Noetherian spaces are closed under finite products, finite coproducts, subspaces, under the process of replacing the topology by a coarser one, under images by continuous maps, and various other constructions, such as the $X^*$ construction.